Arrival this evening. You will be met and transferred to the Taj Mahal Tower Hotel (or similar). Namaste: Welcome to India!

 Shabbat services and lunch at Kenesseth Eliyahoo.
 This afternoon, you’re welcome to join a walking tour and visit the historic David Sassoon Library and fabulous Chattrapati Shivaji Maharaj Vastu Sangrahalaya (formerly Prince of Wales Museum), boasting a world-class art and history collection.
 Sample the marvelous cuisines of Mumbai on your own for dinner.

-After breakfast, we will visit the colorful flower market and stroll through Idol Makers’ Street where craftsmen fashion deities for the city’s many religious festivals.
-We’ll then make our way to the lovely Badridass Jain Temple to tour the grounds, meet with Calcutta University’s Jainism expert and enjoy a vegetarian lunch.
-From there, we’ll stop at Mother Teresa’s Mission, which operates soup kitchens, housing, schooling and medical clinics for the city’s neediest population, and will drive by the splendid Victoria Memorial.
-After a brief rest and freshening up at our hotel, we will learn more about the Jewish community from writer-historian Dr. Jael Silliman, who has invited us to her home for dinner prepared under the exacting direction of her mother, Flower.
+After breakfast, we will tour landmark sights: Victorial Memorial, set amid lovely gardens, a scenic sroll along the Hooghly River, and tour the lovely Badridass Jain Temple where we’ll meet with Calcutta University’s Jainism expert and enjoy a vegetarian lunch.
+After a return to our hotel, that evening we will learn more about Kolkata’s now-waning Jewish community from writer-historian Dr. Jael Silliman, who has invited us to her home for dinner prepared under the exacting direction of her mother, Flower.
 Following dinner, a recital of classical Indian music.

-Guided morning walk through Lodi Gardens, with lush grounds dotted by ancient Mughal mausoleums and mosques that make a walk in the park like no other.
-Lunch at the vegetarian Gulati restaurant, and then time on our own for rest or recreation.
+Shabbat Shalom!
+Optional guided morning walk through Lodi Gardens, whose lush grounds dotted by ancient Mughal mausoleums and mosques make a walk in the park like no other.
+After a group lunch, time on our own for rest or recreation.
 After a group Havdalah, we’ll go to the popular Khan Market for dinner at the vegetarian Café Turtle.

-Board your private coach to Agra this morning.
-Our first stop there will be one of India’s lesser-known “must-sees” that’s a UNESCO World Heritage Site: the 16th-century Fatehpur Sikri, the “ghost city” of palaces boasting magnificent desert architecture.
-From there, we will catch a sunset view of the Taj Mahal from Mehtab Bagh (Moonlight Garden), do a bit of shopping, and dine at the vegetarian Dasaprakash Restaurant.
+After a buffet breakfast at our hotel, we’ll board an express train to Agra.
+Our first stop there will be one of India’s lesser-known “must-sees” that’s a World Heritage Site: the 16th-century Fatehpur Sikri, the “ghost city” of palaces boasting magnificent desert architecture.
+From there, we will catch a sunset view of the Taj Mahal from across the river at Mehtab Bagh (Moonlight Garden), do a bit of shopping, and dine at the vegetarian Dasaprakash Restaurant.
 By then, we will be ready for a good night’s sleep at at the ITC Mughal Hotel (or similar).

-After breakfast and check-out, begin your last day in India by touring two UNESCO World Heritage Sites, starting with the magical Taj Mahal, built in the 17th century by Shah Jahan.
+After breakfast and check-out, begin your last day in India by touring two World Heritage Sites, fittingly beginning with the iconic Taj Mahal, built in the 17th century by Shah Jahan.
 From there, you’ll visit Agra Fort, a sprawling fortress built of red sandstone in the 16th century by Emperor Akbar.
-Late-afternoon, return to Delhi for a festive farewell dinner where Prof. Katz will summarize our whirlwind Jewish experience in India.
+Early-evening, return to Delhi for a festive farewell dinner where Prof. Katz will summarize our whirlwind Jewish experience in India.
 After dinner, transfer to the airport for your return flight to the U.S.

 TO SEE TOUR BROCHURE, CLICK HERE.